-Further advance: Your existing lender may agree to offer you a further advance of funds to increase your shares in the property.
-To do this, lenders will usually carry out a property valuation to establish if there’s enough equity.
-Lenders may also carry out a revised affordability test, so may request your most recent proof of income.
+Further advance: Your existing lender may agree to offer you a further advance to increase your shares in the property.
+To do this, lenders will typically carry out a property valuation to establish if there’s enough equity.
+Lenders may also carry out a revised affordability test and will request your most recent proof of income.

-Shared ownership remortgage: By changing to a new lender, you may be able to apply for a larger loan.
+Shared ownership remortgage: By switching to a new lender, you may be able to apply for a larger loan.
 This means that you can repay your current lender and have surplus funds to purchase additional shares.
-Valuations and income assessments may also be carried out.
+Valuations and income assessments will also be carried out.

 Please note: Shared ownership will have varied terms and conditions, depending on who your scheme is with.
-It’s advised to make your housing provider aware that you wish to remortgage.
+It’s advised to inform your housing provider that you wish to remortgage.
 Our advisors can also help you with this.

 Calculating the value of shares

 Ensure the valuation is carried out by an accredited surveyor, such as a qualified RICS member (Royal Institution of Chartered Surveyors).
-This is because your housing provider usually won’t accept valuations from estate agents unless the valuer has RICS accreditation.
-Your housing provider may also provide you with accredited surveyors that you can choose from.
+This is because housing providers rarely accept valuations from estate agents unless the valuer has RICS accreditation.
+Your housing provider may also provide you with a list of accredited surveyors that you can choose from.

-Valuations will usually have a lifespan of 3 months.
-If you don’t remortgage within 3 months of your valuation, then you’ll need to reschedule another valuation.
+Valuations typically have a lifespan of three months.
+If you don’t remortgage within three months of your valuation, then you’ll need to reschedule another valuation.
 Ensure everything is in place to avoid letting the time period lapse and incurring additional fees.

 Reasons to remortgage a shared ownership property

 Increasing shares will also reduce any rent you are paying.
-If you ever decide to sell your property, the more shares you own will enable you to cash in, especially if the property has increased in value quite considerably!
+If you ever decide to sell your property, the more shares you own will enable you to cash in, especially if the property has considerably increased in value!
 If you do staircase your way to owning 100% of the property outright, you won’t have to pay any rent at all.

 You may want a shared ownership remortgage to get a better deal.
-Your current mortgage could be at a higher rate than you’d like or your initial discounted period may be coming to an end.
+Your current mortgage rate may be higher than you’d like or your initial discounted period is coming to an end.
 A remortgage can enable you to get a better interest rate and also provide you with more flexible terms.